reujab/atlas/README.md

 sudo systemctl enable atlas-server tmdbd
 ```

 This will start populating the database with titles.
-Be patient, the server won't be ready for a couple hours.
+Be patient; the server won't be ready for a couple of hours.

 If you enabled nginx support while installing, be sure to install nginx: `sudo apt install nginx`.